wlerin/feralfilehosting/Feral Wiki/General/Using your account - common questions/readme.md

 MYSQL - [Using Mysql](https://www.feralhosting.com/faq/view?question=9)
 OpenVPN - [Using Openvpn](https://www.feralhosting.com/faq/view?question=5)

+**Q:** Can I send emails from my slot?

+A: Email has been blocked due to abuse from people attempting to spam.
+If you need to send email from your programs or Web Apps you can usually configure them to use an external smtp service like `Google Apps`.
+Here is an example of the configuration settings - [Google smtp settings](https://www.digitalocean.com/community/articles/how-to-use-google-s-smtp-server)

 **Q:** Does my slot have a dedicated IP?

 A: You server has a dedicated IP that is shared by all the users on your server.
 So while you slot does have a dedicated IP, this IP is not unique to you.